oncomouse/ShawnaRoss.com/source/cv.html.md

 **"Remembering William Carlos Wiliams's 'The Use of Force': Anti-Vaxxers, Medical Ethics, and Short Story Syllabi."** Modern Language Association Conference.
 Vancouver, BC, January 2015.
 Accepted.

-**"Agatha Christie’s Impossible Vacation."**  *Modern Language Association*.
+**"Agatha Christie’s Impossible Vacation."**  Modern Language Association.
 Chicago, IL, 2014.

-**"Yeats by the Numbers."** *Modern Language Association*.
+**"Yeats by the Numbers."** Modern Language Association.
 Chicago, IL, 2014.

-**"The Brontes’ Multispecies Ethnography."** *North American Victorian Studies Association*.
+**"The Brontes’ Multispecies Ethnography."** North American Victorian Studies Association.
 Pasadena, CA, 2013.

 **"What Would Strether Tweet?
-James’s Late Style as New Media Ecology."** *Modern Language Association Conference*, Boston, MA, 2013.
+James’s Late Style as New Media Ecology."** Modern Language Association Conference, Boston, MA, 2013.

-**"One Circus, Two Publics: Laura Knight, Wyndham Lewis, and the Spectacle of Class Politics."** *Modernist Studies Association Conference*, Las Vegas, NV, 2012.
+**"One Circus, Two Publics: Laura Knight, Wyndham Lewis, and the Spectacle of Class Politics."** Modernist Studies Association Conference, Las Vegas, NV, 2012.

-**"‘You cannot go further in life than this sentence by James’: Deleuze, Guattari, James."** *Modern Language Association Conference*, Los Angeles, CA, 2011.
+**"‘You cannot go further in life than this sentence by James’: Deleuze, Guattari, James."** Modern Language Association Conference, Los Angeles, CA, 2011.

-**"Behaving Like a Film Star: Waugh and Le Corbusier on the Cruise Ship."** *Modernist Studies Association Conference*, Victoria, BC, 2010.
+**"Behaving Like a Film Star: Waugh and Le Corbusier on the Cruise Ship."** Modernist Studies Association Conference, Victoria, BC, 2010.

-**"Locating Utopia In Between: The Temporary Autonomous Zone in Elizabeth Bowen’s The Hotel."** *Modernism and Utopia Conference*, Birmingham, UK, 2010.
+**"Locating Utopia In Between: The Temporary Autonomous Zone in Elizabeth Bowen’s The Hotel."** Modernism and Utopia Conference, Birmingham, UK, 2010.

-**"The Jamesian Action Space: Sociology and Space in Henry James’s Daisy Miller and The Ambassadors."** *Conference on Literature and Culture Since 1900*, Louisville, KY, 2010.
+**"The Jamesian Action Space: Sociology and Space in Henry James’s Daisy Miller and The Ambassadors."** Conference on Literature and Culture Since 1900, Louisville, KY, 2010.

-**"Towards a Theory of the Catalogic: The Loose Commodity in Marxist Theory and Modernist Literature."** *Modernist Studies Association Conference*, Montreal, QC, 2009.
+**"Towards a Theory of the Catalogic: The Loose Commodity in Marxist Theory and Modernist Literature."** Modernist Studies Association Conference, Montreal, QC, 2009.

 ## Awards & Grants